 A gathering where programmers collaboratively code in an extreme manner over a short period of time.

-Join us for two days of science gateway hacking with some of the best programmers in the field!
+2019 saw three days of science gateway hacking with some of the best programmers in the field!

 In conjunction with PEARC19 in Chicago, SGCI sponsored a Hackathon to challenge up-and-coming programmers for tomorrow's science gateways.
 Undergraduate and graduate students competed on gateway projects established by SGCI partners and community members.

 The competition took place from Sunday, July 28, to Wednesday, July 31, in the Hyatt Regency Chicago where the PEARC19 conference was held.
 Final awards were announced on Thursday, August 1.

 - JAMS Distant Reader - https://github.com/shivamriky/Pearc19_team_jams

 - Cloud Busters

 - Llama Farmers

 ProblemWe are building a web interface to both monitor & submit HPC job scripts (specifically MPI for our project) to an intel powered cluster using Cloudy Cluster via Google Cloud Platform so that scientists can focus on their specific discipline thus lowering the technical boundary of interaction with HPC environments.